WandaVision: Marketing

 In January 2021, Marvel announced their "Marvel Must Haves" program, which revealed new toys, games, books, apparel, home decor, and other merchandise related to each episode of WandaVision each Monday from January 18 to March 8, 2021.
 Additional "Must Haves" merchandise was revealed on May 10, 2021.
 From late February 2021 until the series concluded in early March, Marvel partnered with chef Justin Warner to release recipes for food featured in, or inspired by, each episode.
-In June 2021, Hyundai Motor Company released a commercial featuring Olsen as Maximoff promoting WandaVision and the Hyundai Tucson.
+In June 2021, Hyundai Motor Company released a commercial featuring Olsen as Wanda promoting WandaVision and the Hyundai Tucson.
 The commercial was produced by Marvel alongside similar commercials for The Falcon and the Winter Soldier, Loki, and What If...?, and was meant to tell an "in-world" story set within the narrative of the series.

+In July 2023, Manta Lab announced limited edition SteelBooks for the series with various accessories such as postcards, character cards, and stickers.
+DVD or Blu-ray discs were not included with the SteelBooks, as it was not an official home media release from Walt Disney Studios Home Entertainment.

 Release

+Streaming

 WandaVision premiered on Disney+ on January 15, 2021, with its first two episodes.
 The other seven episodes were released weekly until March 5.
 Marvel Studios originally planned to release the first three episodes at once, but decided against this because the final episode would not have been completed in time for that release schedule.
 They also considered releasing the entire series at once, but chose weekly releases after seeing the success that the Disney+ Star Wars series The Mandalorian had with that approach.
-The episodes were subsequently structured with the weekly release in mind, with Feige explaining that they wanted viewers to try to "guess what happens next, to have a week speculating or rewatching and building that anticipation."
+The episodes were subsequently structured with the weekly release in mind, with Feige explaining that they wanted viewers to try to "guess what happens next, to have a week speculating or rewatching and building that anticipation".
 He felt binge-watching the series after all the episodes were released would be an "equally fun experience".

 According to Shakman, the series was able to premiere so soon after filming ended because post-production work had already begun during the series' COVID-19 production shutdown.
 Schaeffer felt the series was "suited to [being released during] this moment in time", amidst the pandemic, because it is a "reflection of a lot of the anxiety that we're feeling, and a lot of the pathos and chaos of [2020], so it feels very right to me".
 Esquire's Matt Miller felt WandaVision had incredible timing with its release since much of the audience was "collectively escaping to nostalgia to cope with a pandemic and the general chaos of the real world".
 He also felt WandaVision was "commenting on the very nature and purpose of consuming comic book entertainment".
 The series was originally set for release in early 2021, before being moved forward to a December 2020 release in February 2020.
 It was then moved back to the early 2021 slot in November 2020.
 It is the first series in, and the start of, Phase Four of the MCU.